BramSuurdje/dots/README.md

 git clone https://github.com/BramSuurdje/Dotfiles
 ```

-use stow to install the Dotfiles
+use stow to create symlinks to use the Dotfiles
 ```
 stow .
 ```